Reduce Text Size (-)Increase Text Size (+)

 3. MEETINGS AND GENERAL PROCEDURE

-1. Meetings of the Main Forum of NLAF will be held four times a year.
+1. Meetings of the Plenary Group of NLAF will be held four times a year.
 The Forum may schedule additional meetings as necessary.

 2. Proceedings at meetings shall not be attributed to a member or representative of NLAF unless the members resolve otherwise.